maveniverse/site-001/content/en/docs/njord/using-it/_index.md

 | Sonatype S01 on https://s01.oss.sonatype.org/ (`sonatype-s01`) | -                       | As above but using S01 instance.                                                                                                             |
 | Apache RAO on https://repository.apache.org/ (`apache-rao`)    | `apache.releases.https` | As above but using RAO instance.                                                                                                             |

-Make sure your `settings.xml` contains token associated with proper `server.id` corresponding to you publishing service you want to use.
+Make sure your `settings.xml` contains token associated with proper `server.id` corresponding to the publishing service you want to use.

 In case you are about to publish a project you cannot alter distribution management for some reason, and assuming Central Portal publishing is enabled for it, just add this stanza in your `settings.xml`: